 Never let children swim unattended or supervised by other children.
 Always follow the rules listed at your pools facility.
 Never assume shallow water does not pose a threat.
 Keep Children four and under at arm’s length at all times.
 If you have a home pool, install a fence four feet or higher with a self-closing gate and latch.
 Keep pools covered when not in use.
 If you are having a larger group swim at your pool, designate one or two adults (capable of swimming) to watch over the water.
 Do not allow them to be distracted and take turns switching out guardians to ensure alertness.

 Drownings do not require a pool, always keep buckets, bathtubs, toilets and any exposed sources of water emptied or sealed when children are around.
 Having a plan in case of emergency is always advised.
 With these steps, we can help prevent many possible situations from happening this summer.

 Contact an Experienced Houston Personal Injury Lawyer

 We’d like to thank everyone for all of their great contributions and their pursuit towards water safety not just in the month of May, but every single day of the year.
 Drowning is a real and tragic thing that can be prevented with the right knowledge and preventative measures.
 Help us prevent drowning accidents and be sure to share this post with your friends and family.
-If you or a loved one was the victim of a drowning accident, call the experienced Houston personal injury lawyers at the Baumgartner Law Firm to get the representation and compensation that you deserve!
-Please visit the two links in the first paragraph of this article for more tips on swimming and water safety.
+If you or a loved one was the victim of a drowning accident, find the best Houston personal injury lawyer you can as soon as possible.
+Call the Baumgartner Law Firm to get the representation and compensation that you deserve!
+NEVER A CHARGE FOR AN INITIAL INJURY ACCIDENT CONSULTATION!
+(281) 587-1111